Updated for tax year 2020.

 Discovering you owe more than expected can leave you feeling defeated.
 Not getting a tax refund is bad enough.
 But finding out you owe a lot of money is even worse.

-Fortunately, you can pay off or resolve that federal tax bill by following these steps.
+Fortunately, you can pay off or resolve that federal income tax bill by following these steps.

 Once tax season rolls around, read your completed tax return carefully before you submit it.
 Look to see if you actually owe the government money.
 It’s easy to add the same income twice or to forget an important deduction.

 If you received a letter from the IRS stating you have tax due, don’t automatically assume the IRS is correct.

 They can make mistakes, too.
 Call or write to the IRS for clarification.

 Exceptions to underpayment of tax penalties